 Work the shampoo into your hair from scalp to ends for at least 30 seconds.
 You will notice that the shampoo should lather up more than it did in the first step (however, some professional products are so concentrated and sulfate-free that they do not ever create significant lather).

 Rinse the shampoo well for at least 30 seconds.
 If you have extremely long or thick hair, you may need to rinse longer.
 It's very important that no shampoo remains in your hair.
 When shampoo is not properly rinsed from your hair, it's like a dirt and oil magnet on your scalp.
 Not good.

 If your hair is extremely oily or if you have a lot of product build up, it may be necessary to repeat the repeat step.
-I shampoo my hair every other day, so I usually repeat twice, or as many times as it takes until my hair and scalp feel very clean.
-If you wash your hair daily, you will likely only need to repeat once.
-Using these steps as a guide, you will be able to determine what your unique shampooing routine will be.
+I shampoo my hair every three to four days, so I usually repeat twice, or as many times as it takes until my hair and scalp feel clean.
+If you wash your hair daily, you will likely only need to repeat only once, or maybe not at all.
+Follow up with a conditioner that's appropriate for your hair type.